Michael F. Maloney

 Academic and Professional Affiliations:

-- SEC Historical Society, member of a working group supporting the creation of a Historical Society gallery on the PCAOB (2018 – 2019)
+- SEC Historical Society, member of the Board of Advisors, and member of a working group supporting the creation of a Historical Society gallery on the PCAOB (2018 – 2019)

 - Adjunct Professor – Georgetown University McDonough School of Business, devised and taught an MBA‐level course on Forensic Accounting (2012 – 2013)